 If my child needs counseling, will I need counseling also?

-When you bring your child in for counseling, the primary focus will be on your child and the goals we have established for your child.
+When you bring your child or teen in for counseling, the primary focus will be on your child and the goals we have established for your child.
 However, children flourish most when they are fully supported by their loved ones, and it is important for the parents/guardians to be a part of the process.
-We provide consistent feedback and an educational perspective through coaching and consultation so that you are involved in your child meeting the goals we have established, as well as learning new approaches to managing behaviors and emotions, aligned with your child’s healthy development.
+We provide periodic feedback and an educational perspective through coaching and consultation so that you are involved in your child meeting the goals we have established, as well as learning new approaches to managing behaviors and emotions, aligned with your child’s healthy development.
+Typically, our counselors and therapists will meet with the parent/guardian every 4-6 sessions to discuss progress, goals and to provide guidance and tips for parenting your child, aligned with your child’s specific needs.
 Family Therapy may be a necessary part of the process, and will be addressed as the need arises.
-If it is decided that you would benefit from individual counseling, in addition to your child’s counseling, we would provide you with a list of referrals that may be a good fit for you and your concerns.
+If it is decided that you would benefit from individual counseling, in addition to your child’s counseling, you may be provided a referral within our practice, if there is a clinician you would prefer, or would be a good fit for you.
+Otherwise, we would provide you with a list of referrals that may be a good fit for you and your concerns.

 Do you accept insurance?

 While some of the clinicians are contracted with insurance companies, not all of our clinicians are contracted.
 The client always has the choice to use their insurance benefits, or to pay fee for service for their counseling and therapy.

 - When using your insurance, we are required to provide a diagnosis, which may or may not be a benefit for future employment, securing other insurance policies or for establishing pre-existing clauses.

 - When using your insurance, your insurance company has control over your treatment, and has permission to view your records and determine your course of treatment.
 If you choose to pay fee for service, you determine if the services are necessary, and how you would like to structure your treatment goals and progress.